 During Your Photo Session

-We all want fresh breath and I’m totally ok with you chewing a stick of Doublemint before your session, but please remove it before the session begins.
+We all want fresh breath and I’m totally okay with you chewing a stick of Doublemint before your session, but please remove it before the session begins.
 Your gum doesn’t need to be memorialized in your family photos!

-I know we were all taught from a young age that when we’re getting our picture taken, we look at the camera and say “cheese!”
+I know we were all taught from a young age that when we’re getting our picture taken, we look at the camera and say “Cheese!”
 But it turns out, that doesn’t look natural at all.
 So please don’t say “cheese” or tell your kids to say “cheese.”
 In fact, most of the time, you don’t even need to look at me!
 I’d much prefer you just interact with your family and enjoy each other through laughter, snuggles, and play.

 Folks often feel like they don’t know how or where to position themselves in photos.
 Let me just say that you can’t go wrong by getting close to each other.
 If you’re always touching at least one of your family members, you’re probably in good shape!
-Hugs, holding hands, foreheads touching – seriously, if you think you’re close, get closer!
+Hugs, holding hands, foreheads touching – seriously if you think you’re close, get closer!

 Lastly, I just want everyone to have fun and enjoy themselves.
 That joy will shine through in the final images and you’ll be able to feel the love you have for one another.
 If you find yourself feeling stressed about anything before, during, or after the session contact me.
 I am here to help.
 Now let’s have some fun!